Independence Party of Alberta: Second Iteration

-The AIP disbanded in 2001, re-formed in 2017 and fielded 63 candidates in the 2019 Alberta general election, winning no seats.
-Dave Bjorkman became interim party leader from early 2018 until his resignation in July 2019.
+The Alberta Independence Party re-formed in late 2017 after Dave Bjorkman contacted the original party founder, Cory Morgan, seeking permission to use the party name.
+Bjorkman became interim party leader in early 2018.
 Bjorkman opposed Alberta's Bill 24 in November 2017, citing fears that the law would encourage keeping secrets from parents and saying that he supports the LGBT+ community and parental involvement in the Alberta school system.
-Dave Campbell was elected party leader in the spring of 2020.